oopsypoo/openAIApps/README.md

 # openAIApps
 **2023-11-07** First commit of this hobby-project.
 Using WPF, OpenAI API.
 On this date there was a couple of updates from the OpenAI community regarding GPT 4 Turbo.
-New to me so I thought I'd try it out and therefore I commited this _stuff_ to Github.
+And a bunch of other stuff.
+New to me so I thought I'd try it out and therefore I commited _this_ _stuff_ to Github.
 Two models available in the **GPT4 Turbo** family at this time:
 1. gpt-4-1106-preview - works "_out of the box_" in my code
                         _The latest GPT-4 model with improved instruction following, JSON mode, reproducible outputs, parallel function calling, and more.
 Returns a maximum of 4,096 output tokens.
 This preview model is not yet suited for production traffic__